retire early, live large, die well...

 A weakness in his left arm took him for a check-up where he was diagnosed with spinal muscular atrophy (SMA), a non-terminal, although progressive, neurological disease.
 Shaken, but never one to dwell on the dark side, he dedicated himself to learning about that disease and about a terrible disease his doctor informed him he did not have - ALS, a fatal neurological disease, also known as “Lou Gehrig’s Disease.”
 He realized that he could use his cycling ability to raise money to assist people who’d been diagnosed with this as-yet incurable affliction.

 Paul created “A Positive Spin for ALS” and once each year from 1995 - 2004 cycled from Plymouth Rock to Provincetown, MA, raising a total of $300,000 - the money to be used in large part for patient care for those with “Lou Gehrig’s Disease.”
+Now named Ride To Defeat ALS by the ALS Association, the spin raises money in seven states.
+The 20 anniversary Spin will take place on September 28, 2014.

 "Mr. T" as he was affectionately called, retired from teaching in 2004.
 But not before the Brookline Foundation had honored him with the Ernest Caverly Award for Teaching Excellence and the famous “Working Hard Feels Good” sign that had become a mantra for pt’s students since the early 1980s was passed on, like a torch, to another class.